rafal9711/Number-Plate-Recognition/README.md

-# Number-Plate-Recognition
+# Purpose of the project:
 Project was made for Computer Vision classes.

-# Purpose of the project:
 The aim of the project was to write a license plate recognition program.

 # The photos were taken with a smartphone or a camera with the following assumptions: